It Takes Two (video game): Development and release

-Like A Way Out, It Takes Two was published under Electronic Arts' EA Originals program.
-The program allowed Hazelight to retain full creative control while receiving most of the game's profit after development cost was recouped.
+It Takes Two was published under the EA Originals label, allowing Hazelight to retain full creative control while receiving most of the game's profit after development costs were recouped.
 EA signed a publishing deal with Hazelight in June 2019.
 The game was officially revealed during EA Play in June 2020.
-EA and Hazelight introduced Friend's Pass for the game, which allows the player who purchased the game to send invitations to their friends who can then play the game for free with the player.
+Before the game's release, Take-Two Interactive filed a trademark claim against It Takes Two.
+Hazelight Studios later abandoned its trademark application for the game's name, while saying it could not comment on ongoing disputes but was "hopeful it will be resolved".
+EA and Hazelight introduced Friend's Pass, which allows the player who purchased the game to invite a friend to play for free.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on March 26, 2021.
-A port by Turn Me Up Games for the Nintendo Switch was released on 4 November 4, 2022.